compact-disc/PyMessenger/README.md

 # PyMessenger

 Python command line messenger with a server and client.
 Created and tested in Ubuntu Linux.
+The server uses MySQL/MariaDB to log messages by username and ID.
+Client and Server use multithreading to perform multiple operations concurrently.

 ### Complete:
 - Multiple clients (Multithreading)